 When you sign up for or subscribe to one of our services, we will track and aggregate non-personal information previously collected about you through our services with the personal information provided when you register or subscribe.
 If we link other data with your personal information we will treat that linked data as personal information for as long as it remains combined.
 We use this information to evaluate your personal preferences and interests, which under the GDPR may constitute as customer profiling.
 We do so in pursuit of our legitimate interests which are:

-- To research and improve the Examiner Group's products, services, and customer communications
+- To research and improve the The Irish Times Group's products, services, and customer communications

 - To understand which content you find useful or interesting